Sardinops

-Sardinops is a monotypic genus of sardines of the family Alosidae.
-The only member of the genus is Sardinops sagax.
-It is found in the Indo-Pacific and East Pacific oceans.
+Sardinops is a genus of sardines of the family Alosidae.
+It is found in the Indo-Pacific, East Pacific, Southeastern Atlantic, and southwestern Indian oceans.
 Its length is up to 40 cm.
-It has numerous common or vernacular names, some of which more appropriately refer to subspecies, including blue pilchard, Australian pilchard (S. s. neopilchardus), blue-bait, Californian pilchard (S. s. caeruleus), Peruvian Pacific sardine (S. s. sagax), South American pilchard, Chilean sardine (S. s. sagax), Japanese pilchard (S. s. melanostictus), Pacific sardine, and Southern African pilchard (S. s. ocellatus).
+It has numerous common or vernacular names, some of which more appropriately refer to subspecies, including blue pilchard, blue-bait, South American pilchard, Chilean sardine, and Pacific sardine.

+Often considered monotypic with only member as Sardinops sagax, it currently has three valid extant species: